© Grivina | Dreamstime.com

 - Create a vivid mental image.
 For example, to help you remember to buy firewood and return your book to the library, you might try visualizing a tree growing out of an open book.
 The vivid image should make your errands easier to recall.

-According to a new study, older adults who used a brain-training program that emphasized speed of information processing cut their risk for dementia nearly in half.
+According to a new study, older adults who used a brain-training program and memory improvement games that emphasized speed of information processing cut their risk for dementia nearly in half.
 The research, which was presented at the Alzheimer’s Association International Conference in Toronto on July 24, 2016, is the first to demonstrate that brain training can actually delay the development of dementia.

 The 2,785 healthy older adults had an average age of 74 at the start of the 10-year study.
-Participants were divided into four groups: One group participated in a class on improving memory performance; another took a class designed to improve reasoning ability; a third played a speed-of-processing game, and a fourth received no training.
+Participants were divided into four groups: One group participated in memory improving classes; another took a class designed to improve reasoning ability; a third played a speed-of-processing game, and a fourth received no training.
 The speed-of-processing games required participants to identify objects on a screen quickly, and increased in difficulty with each correct answer.

 All participants engaged in 10 hours of training in the first year, and a portion of each group returned for four more hours of training over the study period.
 At the end of the study, researchers looked at dementia rates among the four groups.
-Results showed that, while participants who took part in memory or reasoning classes appeared to make some progress in the subjects they concentrated on, their dementia rates were not significantly affected compared to participants who received no training.
+Results showed that, while participants who took part in mind improvement games appeared to make some progress in the subjects they concentrated on, their dementia rates were not significantly affected compared to participants who received no training.
 In contrast, those who played the speed-of-processing games for at least 11 hours were 48 percent less likely than the control group to have developed dementia.